 Margaret Wente at the Globe and Mail has written a great article that condenses much of the current climate change debate into a manageable summary; Climate change a 'questionable truth' is fantastically quotable due to the number of respected scientists she talks to, and the depth of their responses about climate change issues.
 Here are a few of the more interesting ones (emphasis mine):

 “The very great uncertainty of long-term climate impacts is a point that often gets lost in the debate.
-The scenarios range from mild to severe, but it's the extreme ones that get the ink.”
+The scenarios range from mild to severe, but it's the extreme ones that get the ink.”and

 “The climate debate focuses almost entirely on mitigation (how we can slow down global warming).
 But climate scientists and policy experts say that in the short term — our lifetimes — our most important insurance policy is adaptation.
 Nothing we do to cut emissions will reduce the risk from hurricanes or rising seas in the short term.
 But there are other ways to reduce the risk.
 We can build storm-surge defences, stop building in coastal areas and make sure we protect our fresh-water supplies from salination.
 We also can develop crops that will do well in hotter climates.